Cereal9/4bit-Adder/README.md

 # 4bit-Adder
 In this project a 4-bit adder is going to be implemented in the FPGA.
-This 4-bit adder is constructed using 4 1-bit full adders
+This 4-bit adder is constructed using 4 1-bit full adders on a
 Field Programmable Gate Arrays (FPGA).
 The board used to implement this 4-bit adder is the Altera Cyclone® V SE 5CSXFC6D6F31C6N device.
 Two VHDL concepts are required for this project.
 - Instantiation